junxit/us-congress-bills-115/bill.md

 In this Act:

 - **(1)** *Missing adult* The term missing adult means an individual who—
+  - **(A)** is older than the age for which an AMBER alert may be issued in the State in which the individual is identified as a missing person;
-  - **(A)** is reported to, or identified by, a law enforcement agency as a missing person; and
+  - **(B)** is identified by a law enforcement agency as a missing person; and
-  - **(B)** meets the requirements to be designated as a missing adult, as determined by the State in which the individual is reported or identified as a missing person.
+  - **(C)** meets the requirements to be designated as a missing adult, as determined by the State in which the individual is identified as a missing person.
 - **(2)** *State* The term State means each of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 - **(3)** *Ashanti Alert* The term Ashanti Alert means an alert issued through the Ashanti Alert communications network, related to a missing adult.

 ## § 3.
 Ashanti alert communications network

 - **(a)** *In general* The Attorney General shall, subject to the availability of appropriations, establish a national communications network, to be known as the Ashanti Alert communications network, within the Department of Justice to provide assistance to regional and local search efforts for missing adults through the initiation, facilitation, and promotion of local elements of the network (referred to in this Act as “Ashanti Alert plans”), in coordination with States, units of local government, law enforcement agencies, and other concerned entities with expertise in providing services to adults.
-- **(b)** *Coordination with amber alert network* In establishing the Ashanti Alert communications network under subsection (a), the Attorney General shall ensure that, when feasible, the Ashanti Alert communications network is able to operate in coordination with the AMBER Alert communications network, established under subtitle A of title III of the PROTECT Act (42 U.S.C.
-5791 et seq.), to maximize the efficiency of both networks.
+- **(b)** *Integration with Blue Alert communications network* In establishing the Ashanti Alert communications network under subsection (a), the Attorney General shall integrate the Ashanti Alert communications network into the Blue Alert communications network established under the Rafael Ramos and Wenjian Liu National Blue Alert Act of 2015 (34 U.S.C.
+50501 et seq.), to maximize the efficiency of both networks.

 ## § 4.
 Ashanti alert coordinator